ferds003/ferds003.github.io/_projects/2024 LBYMF4B.md

 __Motivation:__
 - Officially – To address the long elevator wait times and inefficiencies that many students experience daily in this building.
-- _Unofficially_ – Whenever I have classes in Andrew, I avoid the snake-like elevator line because: 1.)
+- _Unofficially_ – I want to justify me taking the stairs and know if it was worth taking it everytime I do that unnecessary workout.
+True story, whenever I have classes in Andrew, I avoid the snake-like elevator line because: 1.)
 I don’t like being shoulder-to-shoulder with fellow students, lalo na kung pawis ako galing commute (at aminin natin, totoo ung stereotype na mahusga mga tao lalo na sa uni na 'to).
 2.)
 I'm claustrophobic.

 Because of these, I usually just take the stairs going up and down (bahala na kung mahingal sa dulo!
 Check the half-joking pub from `The LaSallian` below, kondisyon ko yan paglagpas ng 12th holy flr haha 😔).
 I’ve already timed myself before — it takes roughly <mark> 5 minutes at a controlled pace from the ground floor to the 16th floor using the stairs in my experience</mark>, which is manageable.
 I’ve always wondered: is there really no significant difference between taking the stairs vs. the elevator when going to class?